stratum-mining/sv2-spec/03-Protocol-Overview.md

 On the Template Distribution Protocol's `NewTemplate` there is one field affected by BIP141:
 - `coinbase_tx_outputs`

 In case of blocks containing SegWit transactions (and optionally blocks that don't as well), this field carries the `OP_RETURN` output with the witness commitment.
-The `witness reserved value` (Coinbase witness) used for calculating this witness commitment is assumed to be 32 bytes of `0x00`, as it currently holds no consensus-critical meaning.
+The `witness reserved value` (coinbase witness) used for calculating this witness commitment is assumed to be 32 bytes of `0x00`, as it currently holds no consensus-critical meaning.
 This [may change in future soft-forks](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#extensible-commitment-structure).